kartik17032005/-Identifying-Shopping-Trends-using-Data-Analysis-/README.md

 Technologies Used
 Python (Pandas, NumPy, Matplotlib, Seaborn)
 Jupyter Notebooks for documentation

 Acknowledgments

-Thanks to techsaksham that made this analysis possible.
+Thanks to edunet and techsaksham that made this analysis possible.